jcait98/salesrevv-tech-challenge/README.md

+You'll need to install streamlit; I presume you have the other used libraries.
+Sorry for not dockerizing or similar

+run with: streamlit run stateless.py

 This is very incomplete, but follows the general form:
   - Near stateless frontend
   - Data all managed in session_manager, to facilitate easy transfer to it being stored in external/persistent methods later on